-As a result, every fall when the market for new full-time hires and interns heats up, the world's top employers go looking for Bear—the Big Red Bear graduates of Cornell's Charles H. Dyson School of Applied Economics and Management.
-Here's why.
+As a result, when the market for new full-time hires and interns heats up, the world’s top employers look for graduates of Cornell’s Charles H. Dyson School of Applied Economics and Management.
+Here’s why.

 We’re Ivy League Smart.
 We’re Cornell Visionary.

-Dyson School undergraduates major in applied economics and management (AEM), whose flexible degree requirements give students ample opportunities to enrich their top-ranked business and applied economics education.
-Because of the Dyson School's unique location in Cornell's College of Agriculture and Life Sciences (CALS), one of the world's leading land-grant colleges, students can easily combine their AEM major with a focus or double major in the life sciences, environmental sciences, agricultural sciences, or applied social sciences.
-It's not unusual, for example, for a Dyson School student to also be majoring or minoring in a biological science, information science, communication, environmental and sustainability sciences, biometry and statistics, animal science, or food science.
-And that's just 7 of the 21 majors in CALS in which a Dyson School student can double major or minor.
+Dyson undergraduates major in applied economics and management (AEM), whose flexible degree requirements give students ample opportunities to enrich their top-ranked business and applied economics education.
+Because of Dyson’s unique location in Cornell’s College of Agriculture and Life Sciences (CALS), one of the world’s leading land-grant colleges, students can easily combine their AEM major with a focus or double major in the life sciences, environmental sciences, agricultural sciences, or applied social sciences.
+It’s not unusual, for example, for a Dyson student to also be majoring or minoring in a biological science, information science, communication, environmental and sustainability sciences, biometry and statistics, animal science, or food science.
+And that’s just seven of the 21 majors in CALS in which a Dyson student can double major or minor.